jgelens/gevent-websocket/README.rst

 Features include:

 - Integration on both socket level or using an abstract interface.
-- RPC and PubSub implementation using `WAMP`_ (WebSocket Application Messaging Protocol).
+- RPC and PubSub framework using `WAMP`_ (WebSocket Application Messaging Protocol).
-- Easily extendible using a simple WebSocket protocol framework
+- Easily extendible using a simple WebSocket protocol plugin API

 ::